01What Content Marketing Is All About

 04Don't Forget About SEO

 When it comes to creating content that reaches your audience successfully, search engine optimization (SEO) plays an important role.
 In its simplest form, SEO is the process of using keywords in your content that will help search engines find it when those keywords and entered into a search.
 Each piece of content you create should target a specific keyword.
-This article in Inc. explains how to pick the best SEO keywords.

 While you want your content to be keyword-focused and found in searches, you should not let the SEO side of the equation trump the usefulness of your content.
 If you are creating content that incorporates your selected keywords as your primary objective, it will likely not meet the other necessary criteria of content marketing.
-Make sure you are creating content that will be relevant, interesting, actionable and informative for your target audience first, then you can optimize it for SEO after that has been accomplished.
+Make sure you are creating content that will be relevant, interesting, actionable, and informative for your target audience first, then you can optimize it for SEO after that has been accomplished.

 05Pick the Right Social Channels for Distribution

 Social media should be on the top of your list when it comes to sharing your content.
 This doesn't mean, however, that you need a presence on every single social network out there.
 Get to know what each social platform offers and choose only the networks that fit your business and your content.
-This article on Buffer will help you choose the best social platform for your business.

 One way to chose the best social platform is to consider your content.
 Content like images and infographics that is highly visual is a great fit for networks like Pinterest and Instagram.
 Links to blog posts are excellent content to share on Twitter, while white papers and case studies are perfect for sharing on LinkedIn.
 Include the breakdown of what pieces of content will be shared where when you begin to plan for distribution.